 In homes built before the “PEX revolution,” that still have galvanized pipes, there is no use for a PEX manifold system.
 PEX manifolds come into play when you’re considering a whole house re-pipe or upgrading an existing PEX system.

-Nick’s Plumbing and Sewer Services has been installing PEX manifolds in Houston for the last two decades.
+Nick’s Plumbing and Air Conditioning Services has been installing PEX manifolds in Houston for the last two decades.
 Re-piping your whole house with PEX pipes is an excellent alternative to your current galvanized pipes, as well as a much cheaper option when compared to copper.
 PEX pipes are rustproof, corrosion-resistant, retain more heat and, can expand up to three times its size to prevent freeze damage.